LJTian/kubebuilder-cn/docs/book/src/cronjob-tutorial/gvks.md

 # Groups and Versions and Kinds, oh my!

-Before we get started with our API, we should talk about terminology a bit.
+Actually, before we get started with our API, we should talk terminology a bit.

 When we talk about APIs in Kubernetes, we often use 4 terms: *groups*,